THE ROYAL PRIESTHOOD

 The Rest of God

-And to whom sware he that they should not enter into his rest, but to them that believed not?
+And to whom did He swear that they would not enter His rest, but to those who did not obey?
 (Hebrews 3:18)

 Precisely what is the rest of God?
 What does it mean to become part of the house of Christ, to partake of Christ?